 Query: I am looking for books about war. |

-Occasionally, you may wish to purchase books from a specific bookseller or from booksellers in a specific location.
 There are several ways you can search for a bookseller:

-- Click [Booksellers] in the red banner at the top of the page
+Click [Booksellers] in the red banner at the top of the page

 a.
 If you know the bookshop’s name, simply click the letter that their name begins with.